Thermal decoupling of WIMPs from first principles: Introduction

-Let us stress that it is, in fact, the temperature at kinetic decoupling that provides the interface, at least in principal, between the interaction theory underlying a specific CDM candidate and CDM substructures that are probed by direct and indirect dark matter searches.
-Motivated by this observation, we present in this article a complete and analytic description of the kinetic decoupling of WIMPs from the local heat bath, without assuming a specific WIMP candidate.
-In Section \ref{sec_dec}, we introduce important time scales that characterize the non-equilibrium state of WIMPs and discuss on a very qualitative level both chemical and kinetic decoupling of WIMPs, before we turn to the presentation of a precise treatment of the kinetic decoupling process.
-We introduce a generalized WIMP temperature (which characterizes the WIMP distribution even in the kinetic stage and agrees with the heat bath temperature before kinetic decoupling) and derive a master equation for the the evolution of this temperature.
-Section \ref{sec_ex} is devoted to various examples: as a first and familiar example we quantify, for illustration, the deviation of the electron temperature from the photon temperature during the recombination regime.
-More relevant for our original purposes is the next example, the kinetic decoupling of bino-like CDM from SM fermions.
+It is really the temperature at kinetic decoupling that provides the interface, at least in principal, between the interaction theory underlying a specific CDM candidate and CDM substructures that are probed by direct and indirect dark matter searches.
+In this article we present a complete and analytic description of kinetic decoupling of WIMPs from the local heat bath, without assuming a specific WIMP candidate.
+In Section \ref{sec_dec} we introduce important time scales that characterize the non-equilibrium state of WIMPs, discuss on a very qualitative level chemical and kinetic decoupling of WIMPs, before we derive a precise description of the kinetic decoupling process.
+We introduce a generalized WIMP temperature (which characterizes the WIMP distribution even in the kinetic stage and agrees with the heat bath temperature before kinetic decoupling) and derive a master equation for the WIMP temperature.
+Section \ref{sec_ex} is devoted to various examples: as a first and known example we quantify the deviation of the electron temperature from the photon temperature during the recombination regime.
+Much more relevant for our purposes is the next example, the kinetic decoupling of bino-like CDM from SM fermions.
 As a last example we consider Kaluza-Klein dark matter.
-Section \ref{sec_clumps} provides a summary of the processes that constitute the small-scale cut-off in the linear matter power spectrum; here, we also shortly review what is known about the total mass fraction in and survival probability of the smallest gravitationally bound structures that correspond to this scale.
+Section \ref{sec_clumps} provides a summary of the processes that constitute the small-scale cut-off in the linear matter power spectrum; here, we also shortly review what is known about the total mass fraction in and survival probability of the smallest gravitionally bound structures that correspond to this scale.
 In section \ref{sec_inddet} we discuss prospects for indirect dark matter detection experiments in light of small-scale structure formation.
 Section \ref{sec_conc}, finally, concludes.
 All technical details and derivations are presented in the three appendices: In \ref{app_kd}, we solve the Boltzmann equation for the collision integral, as determined in \ref{app_collint}, that describes the scattering processes of relevance to our discussion; in \ref{app_LKPscatter}, we present the LKP scattering amplitude and use this opportunity to demonstrate the applicability of our formalism even in the case of $s$-channel resonances of the scattering amplitude.